 Add a Windows or Linux file server with the Virtual Server package installed.
 For more information, see Adding an Additional Server.

-You can use one of the following platforms for the proxy client:
+You can use one of the following platforms for the access node:

 Windows Server 2019

 Step 3: Create a Cloud Database Instance for Amazon DynamoDB

 Create a new cloud database instance for Amazon DynamoDB using a new cloud account.